diggr/pit/README.rst

 |Python 3.6| |GitHub license| |GitHub issues| |Docs passing|

-PROVIT is a light, dezentralized data provenance and documentation tools.
+PROVIT is a light, dezentralized data provenance and documentation tool.
 It allows the user to track workflows and modifications of data-files.

 PROVIT works completely decentralized, all information is stored in .prov files (as JSON-LD RDF graphs) along it's corresponding data file in the file system.
-No central database or server setup is needed.
+No additional database or server setup is needed.

-Asmall subset of the `W3C <https://www.w3.org/>`__ `PROV-O vocabulary <https://www.w3.org/TR/prov-o/>`__ is implemented.
+A small subset of the `W3C <https://www.w3.org/>`__ `PROV-O vocabulary <https://www.w3.org/TR/prov-o/>`__ is implemented.

-Its aim is to provided an easy to use interface for users who have never worked with provenance tracking before.
-It you feel limited by PROVIT you should have a look at the more extensive implementation `prov <https://github.com/trungdong/prov/>`__.
+PROVIT aim to provided an easy to use interface for users who have never worked with provenance tracking before.
+If you feel limited by PROVIT you should have a look at more extensive implementations, e.g.: `prov <https://github.com/trungdong/prov/>`__.

 Full documentation is available under: `provit.readthedocs.io <https://provit.readthedocs.io/en/latest/>`__.